Red Queen (Through the Looking-Glass): Alice in Wonderland (2010)

 The irritable, snobbish mother of Alice's potential husband, cast as a corresponding villain in the "real world" also resembles the Queen of Hearts when she fumes about her gardeners planting white instead of red roses.

 After the Jabberwocky is slain by Alice, the Red Queen's army stops fighting and following her orders.
 The White Queen banishes the Red Queen to Outland where nobody is to say a word to her or show her any kindness.
-The Knave of Hearts is also banished and tries to kill the Red Queen only to be thwarted by the Mad Hatter.
+The Knave of Hearts is also banished and tries to kill the Red Queen when they are shackled together only to be thwarted by the Mad Hatter.
 As the Red Queen and the Knave of Hearts are carried off to their exile, the Red Queen repeatedly shouts "He tried to kill me" while the Knave of Hearts begged for the White Queen to have him killed.

 In the video game adaptation of the film, she plays a minor role, first appearing as a mere illustration.
 She is not seen in person until near the end of the game, first playing croquet and beheading the hedgehogs she uses as balls whenever they miss their target at her castle, and then again both before and after the battle with the Jabberwocky.

 In the sequel of the 2010 film, the Red Queen returns as the main antagonist and Bonham Carter reprises her role.
-In the film, the Red Queen currently lives in a castle made with vegetation and other things in Outland where she is still exiled.
-The Red Queen is the love interest of Time and the two ally: If he will give to her the powerful chronosphere and kill Alice she will give to him his love and they will rule the universe.
-When Alice steals the chronosphere to save Tarrant, the Red Queen orders Time to find her and kill her.
+In the film, the Red Queen currently lives in a castle made with vegetation and other things in Outland where she is still exiled and is served by vegetable people whose parts she occasionally eats.
+In addition, the Knave of Hearts' skeleton is shown in her castle.
+The Red Queen is the love interest of Time and the two ally: If he will give to her the powerful Chronosphere and kill Alice she will give to him his love and they will rule the universe.
+When Alice steals the Chronosphere to save Tarrant, the Red Queen orders Time to find her and kill her.
 The Red Queen's true past is discovered when Alice travels in time: as a child, she was calm and sweet, however her parents favoured her sister over her; one day the Red Queen was accused of eating tarts when it was her sister who ate them.
 During the tart fiasco, the Red Queen ran away and would fall and crash her head into a grandfather's clock where her head expands turning her into a crazy and hating person.
 At the day of the coronation, the Red Queen believed that Tarrant was laughing about her large head, and shouts at him.
 When her father says that her sister will become the queen of Underland, she swears a horrible revenge on Tarrant.
 During the climax, both Queens are taken back in time where the Queens witnessing the tart event causes a paradox.
 Once Wonderland was saved from destruction, the White Queen apologizes for lying about the tarts and the two sisters reconcile.